-Use the gather function to retrieve data from the GPU.
+Use the gather function to retrieve data from the GPU to the MATLAB workspace.
 This takes data that is on the GPU represented by a GPUArray object, and makes it available in the MATLAB workspace as a regular MATLAB variable.
 You can use isequal to verify that you get the correct data back: